alan-turing-institute/data-safe-haven/docs/roles/system_manager/administrator_guide.md

 On your **deployment machine**.

-- Ensure you have the same version of the Data Safe Haven repository as was used by your deployment team.
+- Ensure you have the same version of the Data Safe Haven repository as was used by your deployment team
-- Open a `Powershell` terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Data Safe Haven repository.
+- Open a `Powershell` terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Data Safe Haven repository
 - Ensure you are logged into `Azure` within `Powershell` using the command: `Connect-AzAccount`
   - NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
 - Run the `./Apply_Network_Configuration.ps1 -sreId <SRE ID>` script, where the SRE ID is the one specified in the config